Posted: 2024-10-09 03:00:00

 We report three data points for charging performance.
 Each unit is plugged in for AC charging and we record how long it takes to reach 50%, 80% and 100% charge.
 Half-full is probably the least amount of power you're going to want, especially from the smaller units.
 80% is the "magic number" for many rechargeable batteries.

 Here's a simple-ish way to illustrate it: Imagine a swimming pool with room for 100 people, each person representing 1% of the total space.
 When you first start charging, and that first person dives in, you don't have much to worry about.
 You're not going to run into anyone else, so dive, splash around, whatever you want.
-But as we add people, it gets a bit more crowded and complicated.
+As we add people, it gets a bit more crowded and complicated.
 You've got less room for people.
 Once you have 80 people in the pool, that next person is going to take a few extra seconds to choose their entry without causing any issues rather than just jumping and hoping no one is in the way.

 Each manufacturer deals with this purposeful slow-down in its own way, so you won't see the same performance changes from one manufacturer to the next.
 True to the analogy, person number 100 into the pool can sometimes be very slow, taking several times longer to get in than any of his predecessors.

 Take a look at the full charge test results below.
 Charge times are listed in hours, so shorter bars indicate power stations that charge faster.
-In many cases, you can see how the charge rate is fairly constant between 0 and 50% (red) and from 50 to 80% (yellow), before slowing down from 80 to 100% (green).
+In many cases, you can see how the charge rate is fairly constant between 0% and 50% (red) and from 50% to 80% (yellow), before slowing down from 80% to 100% (green).

 Other portable power stations we've tested